CODES

 Prevailing Community Standards means the community standards determined by the Ad Standards Community Panel as those prevailing at the relevant time in relation to Advertising or Marketing Communication.
 Prevailing Community Standards apply to clauses 2.1 – 2.7 below.

-What does the Code apply to?
+What does the CODE apply to?

 The Code applies to material which draws the attention of the public in a manner calculated to promote or oppose directly or indirectly a product, service, person, organisation or line of conduct, and includes: